KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/19-garden-enclosed-paradise.md

 Its message is that **Eden** and the **New Jerusalem** are the same state—Innocence restored through Wisdom, the **City and Garden Synthesized (Coherence + Harmonic Node)**.
 The Fall (**Fragmentation**) was not a centropic good in itself, but the rupture-condition within actualized embodiment through which veracious **Volitional Integration** became necessary.
-The path of **Centropy** leads back to the Garden, not as primitive purity regained, but as **Sovereign Coherence chosen through experience**—the full circle of Creation and Return.
+The path of **Centropy** leads back to the Garden, not as primitive purity regained, but as **Sovereign Coherence realized through experience**—the full circle of Creation and Return.

 ---